 At Penn Commercial Business/Technical School you will be personally guided through the program by a faculty of supportive instructors who have worked and succeeded in the real world as HVAC-R technicians.

-As a student in the heating, ventilation, air conditioning and refrigeration program, you will blend important theory from classroom instruction with an abundance of opportunities for practical learning in laboratory settings.
-Students with a comprehensive understanding of electronics and assessment skills will have a better chance to achieve success finding job placement.
-Penn Commercial puts great effort in providing you with the best education and training so you can be well prepared with the right abilities and critical thinking to quickly be placed in the job market.
+As a student in the heating, ventilation, air conditioning and refrigeration program, you will blend important theory from classroom instruction with opportunities for practical learning in laboratory settings.
+Penn Commercial puts great effort in providing you with education and training so you can be well prepared with the right abilities and critical thinking to enter the job market.

 When You Can Learn